 Best portable music players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable music players you can buy in 2020.

 Whether you want to save memory and battery on your phone or just need your portable sound to be as good as it can, look no further than a portable music player.

-Many of these portable music players use microSD memory cards, meaning your music collection need never stop growing.
+Many of these portable music players have microSD memory slots, so your music collection need never stop growing.
 It also means you can keep all your audio at the highest quality possible without worrying about running out of space.

 The new PD2 (or Plenue D2) is the latest edition of a 2018 What Hi-Fi?
 Award winner, the Plenue D (see below) – and now it's an Award winner itself, claiming a 2019 award.
 It makes clear gains for its £60 price hike.
 While considerably similar in size and design, it sounds clearer and subtler, taking transparency to the next level.

 Add to that class-leading sound with an expandable 64GB memory, both 2.5mm (balanced) and 3.5mm outputs and PCM 24-bit/192kHz and DSD128 file support, and you have yourself a winner.